-4 The Latin term status quo, literally meaning the state/condition in which [someone or something exists], refers to the existing state of affairs, especially in regard to government, politics, economic conditions, social structure/norms, philosophies, science, religion, and inter-personal and inter-cultural relationships.
+3 The Latin term status quo, literally meaning the state/condition in which [someone or something exists], refers to the existing state of affairs, especially in regard to government, politics, economic conditions, social structure/norms, philosophies, science, religion, and inter-personal and inter-cultural relationships.

-to him.
-The spark of Kedusha - and the vision that comes with that spark - that will ignite in that 80-year-old shepherd wearing Midyanite will spread.
-First his older brother, Aharon, will appear seemingly out of nowhere, and be infected as well.
+seemingly out of nowhere, and be infected as well.
 The contagion will then spread to the tribal elders of B'nei Yisrael.
 Isolated cases will begin to pop up in every slave camp in Mitzrayim.
 Then the Kedusha spark will grow into a wildfire - spreading rapidly from one slave household to another, one work camp to another, and one slime pit to another, until all Egypt - and all nations - have been affected.